 Many women feel warmer during pregnancy, so using bed sheets in natural, breathable fibers or sleeping with a fan may improve your sleep.
 I also use a large U-shaped body pillow that stretches to below my knees in front and back.
 This pillow provides support between my knees, under my tummy, and beneath my head while acting as a posterior barrier to prevent me from rolling onto my back.
 If you are a natural side sleeper, you may only need a one-sided pillow such as the Cool Down or Sweet Zone™ latex pillow under your head and the adjustable Sweet Slumber adjustable pillow between your knees.
 Look for pillows that meet your specific needs.

 Sleep is paramount during pregnancy to support maternal and fetal well-being and development.
 Getting comfortable may require trial and error as well as frequent changes while your body grows to house your little one, but it is worth the effort.
 A focus on resting while you are pregnant will pay great dividends during the upcoming nighttime feeding and snuggle sessions that you are about to have.
 Good luck; I will be in the same boat!

 Dr. Amelia P. Bailey is a reproductive endocrinologist and infertility (REI) specialist in Memphis, Tennessee.
-She currently serves on Reverie’s Advisory Board.
+She is the mom of two young children and currently serves on Reverie’s Advisory Board.

 Nestled near the bay in picturesque Petoskey, Michigan, is a little hotel with immaculate grounds, spotless rooms and an exceedingly unusual point of view.